adriantache/GPTAssistantDesktop/README.md

 - [ ] Analytics and observability (to be expanded)
 - [ ] Fix persona storage
   - [ ] Prevent storing duplicate personas
-  - [ ] Update personas list when adding/editing one
+  - [x] Update personas list when adding/editing/deleting one
   - [ ] Fix persona editing
 - [ ] Migrations (to be expanded)
 - [ ] Rewrite this readme!
 - [ ] Better image generation functionality (to be expanded)
 - [ ] Sort out platform layer implementation for things like navigation (to be expanded)
+- [ ] Error reporting! (and some tests on desktop)

 ### Nice to have

 - cloud backup of conversations
 - separate UI for wide desktop windows
-- voice input and TTS output
+- voice input and TTS output + nice UI
 - file input, if API allows it
 - better handling of markdown text
 - selector for AI/image generation provider (maybe integrate something that provides flux.pro)